Miav771/hash_code_2019/README.md

 # hash_code_2019
 My solution for HashCode2019.
-Written in Rust, currently achieves over 1 million points when running for 8 minutes on an i7-8550u.
+Written in Rust, currently achieves over 1 million points when running for 6 minutes 30 seconds on an i7-8550u.

 Input | Points
 ------------ | -------------